 Key Elements Description of Governance Mechanisms Assurance Received Identifying and communicating the Authority's vision of its purpose and intended outcomes for citizens and service users The Corporate Strategy 2020 to 2024 was approved at Council on the 23 November 2020.
 It sets out the vision and priorities for the Council.
 A quarterly report sets out the Council's targets and performance measures that reflect the priorities set by services and also reports on key financial monitoring and decision making that help the delivery of the Corporate Strategy The Council is pro-active in reporting activity and outcomes to the public through the local press and social media, as well as through an electronic newsletter called The Boston Bulletin.
-The vast majority of Council business is undertaken in public meetings The Performance Management Framework quarterly report is reported through the Cabinet and the Environment and Performance Scrutiny Committee.
+The vast majority of Council business is undertaken in public meetings reported through the Cabinet and the Environment and Performance Scrutiny Committee.
 Portfolio Holders receive updates on the key indicators and along with finance reports, on a six weekly basis The Management Team receive the full quarterly reports to check the position on each indictor.
 Quarterly performance and risk clinics are also in place.
-The Strategic Risk Register and Internal Audit Plan support the achievement of the Council's priorities The Medium Term Financial Strategy which is reported at the March Council meeting not only sets the scene financially, it also identifies any change to priorities and/or new areas of focus.
-Reviewing the Authority's vision and its implications for the Authority's governance arrangements Challenge sessions are held annually with Senior Managers to consider the service priorities and the associated targets set in the performance frameworks Review of current performance against priorities reported to Portfolio Holders.
+The Strategic Risk Register and Internal Audit Plan support the Reviewing the Authority's vision and its implications for the Authority's governance arrangements Challenge sessions are held annually with Senior Managers to consider the service priorities and the associated targets set in the performance frameworks Review of current performance against priorities reported to Portfolio Holders.
 Performance reporting is aligned to the Strategic Priorities of the Corporate Strategy Feedback from community/member/staff consultation on Council priorities Translating the Vision into objectives The Annual Delivery Plan identifies activity that helps to deliver the Corporate priorities The Medium Term Financial Strategy identifies risks and opportunities to achieving the delivery of the Council's priorities The Risk Strategy and Risk Register supports the delivery of priorities.
 The Annual Delivery Plan sets out the deliverables in the year-ahead.
 Service performance is monitored via Performance Framework which reports into Cabinet and Scrutiny quarterly.
 MTFS recommended by the Cabinet and agreed by Council